Syedmubasheerahmed/Stock-Price-Prediction/README.md

 Data Fetching and Processing: The application fetches historical stock data, calculates EMAs, splits, and scales the data using MinMaxScaler.

+Note: This project is for enchancing my technical skills,please do not use this code for personal purpose

 LSTM Prediction: The LSTM model predicts the stock prices based on the processed data.

 Visualization: The application generates and displays various charts, including candlestick charts, to visualize the stock trends and predictions.